Marshall County logo featuring an orange letter M outlined in blue and white.

 Recognizing the need for a consistent, district-wide approach to address mental health issues among students, Marshall County set out to create both a culture and programs that would foster a supportive environment and ensure comprehensive Tier 2 support for all students.

-The district knew the key to system-wide change was empowering their own staff to train additional school counselors and mental health staff to lead programs, ensuring sustainability and longevity without reliance on external vendors.
+The district knew the key to system-wide change was empowering their own staff to train counselors and mental health staff to lead programs, ensuring sustainability and longevity without reliance on external vendors.

-To achieve this vision of empowering their staff and supporting more students, the district needed a partner who could provide rigorous in-person training to build the capacity of their school counselors and mental health staff in the short-term, while simultaneously planning to hand over training responsibility to the district team in the long-term.
+To achieve this, the district needed a partner who could provide rigorous in-person training to build the capacity of the first cohort counselors and mental health staff in the short-term, while simultaneously planning to hand over training responsibility to the district team in the long-term.

-We also facilitated a pilot program with a group of high school students so that counselors could observe a Live Big Community program in action and assess its potential impact.
+We facilitated a pilot with a group of high school students so that staff could observe a Live Big Community program in action and assess its potential impact,” Lex Moschakis, Live Big’s CEO, described.

 A classroom scene with students seated at tables, participating in a workshop or lesson.
 A woman stands at the front near a screen displaying a slideshow titled 'Connecting to Character I AM'.
 Students have notepads, markers, and small objects on their desks.
 The room has educational materials and decorations on the wall.